ringcentral/ringcentral-softphone-js/README.md

 ### Play recorded audio

-You can create a program to make a phone cal or answer a phone call and play recorded audio.
+You can create a program to make a phone call or answer a phone call and play recorded audio.
 This is good for announcement purpose.
 This is also good for quick voicemail drop.
+Or you can use text-to-speech service to read text to the callee.

 ## Todo